RandomStudio/tether-process-pinger/README.md

 It may occur that you desire or require multiple apps to be monitored, and so want to run multiple instances of this agent.
 In such a case, you can provide a `ping.tetherAgentId` configuration, which ensures that the process-pinger will only respond to pong messages from the agent with the specified agent ID.

-If in your target apps you would additionally like to distinguish between ping messages from different instances of the process-pinger agent, so as to prevent each app from responding to each ping of each process-pinger instance, you can do so by providing a `tether.clientId`.
+If in your target apps you would additionally like to distinguish between ping messages from different instances of the process-pinger agent, so as to prevent each app from responding to each ping of each process-pinger instance, you can do so by providing a `tether.agentId`.
 If provided, this will be used as the agent ID for that process-pinger instance, allowing for targeted subscriptions.

 ## Optional, but recommended: PM2 Integration